teampoltergeist/poltergeist/README.md

     if Javascript caused a new page to load, existing node references would be wrong, but wouldn't raise an ObsoleteNode error.
 [Issue #39]

+*   In some circumstances, we could end up missing an inline element when attempting to click it.
+This is due to the use of `getBoundingClientRect()`.
+We're now using `getClientRects()` to address this.

 ### 0.4.0 ###

 *   Element click position is now calculated using the native